The Arkansas Medicaid Management Information System is an automated data processing system that

 The Reference Subsystem also tracks drug rebates.
 To participate in Medicaid’s Prescription Drug Program, a drug manufacturer must sign an agreement with

 to give Medicaid a rebate.
-The rebate money goes back into the drug program; thus it allows medicines to be provided to Medicaid beneficiaries at reduced prices.
+The rebate money goes back into the drug program; thus it allows medicines to be provided to Medicaid clients at reduced prices.

 The Claims Processing Subsystem is the core of